sveltejs/svelte/documentation/docs/02-template-syntax/06-component-directives.md

 <SomeComponent on:hello on:click />
 ```

-> Components can only listen to events forwarded by their direct child components or elements.
+> Components can only listen to events forwarded or emitted by their direct child components or elements.

 ## --style-props